zhukov/webogram/README.md

   set up your own client
 - Evaluator
   - Simply evaluates a JS statement inside of a Angular `$scope`d controller
+- Bot sign in
+  - Log in with your bot's API token and see what it sees.
+Useful for getting bot-specific message IDs and testing access to certain groups.

 ### Coming soon

-- Bot sign-in
-  - Pass in your bot's token and sign in as your bot.
-The only reason I'm not implementing this right now is because it errors literally every two seconds since bots don't have access to the majority of methods.
+- Auto-fill/suggest methods on API playground
+- Show field for each payload parameter on API playground instead of raw JSON input

 ### Screenshots